On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Over-Approximations of the Reachable Set of Unknown Dynamical Systems

 \section{Over-Approximations of the Reachable Set of Unknown Dynamical Systems}

 We develop \reachalgo{} to address Problem~\ref{prob:reachability}.
-It constructs a differential inclusion that contains the unknown vector field using the side information~\ref{side:Lip}.
+It constructs a differential inclusion that contains the unknown vector field.
 Then, it utilizes the interval Taylor-based method to over-approximate the reachable set of dynamics described by the constructed differential inclusion.
 We also provide a bound on the time step size that guarantees that an a priori rough enclosure exists.
-Henceforth, the bound enables to ensure the termination of \reachalgo{}.
+Henceforth, the bound enables to ensure the correctness and termination of \reachalgo{}.